Rising Sea Levels and Infrastructure Damage

 Urban Planning and Land-Use Management

-Sustainable urban planning is critical for long-term resilience.
-Zoning regulations that restrict development in high-risk flood zones, mandatory elevation requirements for new construction, and setbacks from coastlines reduce exposure.
-Managed retreat—relocating vulnerable communities and infrastructure inland—is being considered in some highly exposed areas.
-Ports are integrating climate projections into 50-year master plans, factoring in sea-level rise, storm frequency, and temperature changes.
-Green building codes and resilience standards for new port facilities ensure that investments remain viable under future conditions.
-The Resilient Cities Network provides frameworks and best practices for integrating climate adaptation into urban and port development.
+Ports are increasingly integrating climate projections into their long-term master plans, often looking 50 years ahead to account for anticipated sea-level rise, storm frequency changes, and temperature fluctuations.
+Incorporating green building codes and resilience standards in new port facilities ensures that investments remain viable and functional under future climate scenarios.
+The Resilient Cities Network provides valuable frameworks and best practices for embedding climate adaptation into urban and port development planning.

 Financial Instruments and Insurance Mechanisms